legacysurvey/legacysurvey/pages/dr2/description.rst

 The Tractor fitting can allow any of the source properties or image calibration parameters (such as the PSF) to float.
-Only the source properties were allowed to float in this run.
+Only the source properties were allowed to float in DR2.
 These are continuous properties for the object centers, fluxes, and the shape parameters.
 The discontinous properties are the choice for each source model: point source, "simple" galaxy,